 Price (Kg): $45

 Protein per serve: 15g

 Seeds: Source unknown.
 Online confirmed organic

 Serving size 28g

-What we would recommend, is sourcing your hemp protein based on quality and origin of hemp seeds over taste.
-You’re going to be far better off buying quality hemp protein and then adding in your own ingredients to improve the taste, opposed to buying a more expensive plant based protein that’s been artificially sweetened to taste good.
+We recommend sourcing your hemp protein based on the quality and origin of hemp seeds over taste.
+You’re going to be far better off buying quality hemp protein and then adding in your own ingredients to improve the taste, as opposed to buying a more expensive plant-based protein that’s been artificially sweetened to taste good.
 Don’t fall for clever marketing tactics or reviews.

 If you’ve made or are making the transition to a more plant-based diet, it’s also important to do your own research and potentially check in with a nutritionist to ensure you aren’t going to miss any essentials from your diet.